The Little School

 Registration fees are $75.00 for the Summer Session.
 Registration fees are non-refundable once your child has been placed, as is the Summer Session tuition.

-Parenting News and Articles
+Parenting Tips and resources

 Regular Naps Improve Nighttime Sleep